sunny-g/cycle-utils/README.md

 const sinkCombiner = combineSinks({
   // some drivers only require a merge of their sinks
     // combineSinks merges by default, but is shown here
+    // note that there is no placeholder argument for missing sinks (mainSinks has no HTTP sink)
   HTTP: (childOneHTTP, childTwoHTTP) => xs.merge(childOneHTTP, childTwoHTTP),

   // some sinks require custom merging/combining...